05nelsonm/build-env/README.md

 - Download Xcode (full, not CommandLineTools) to your current working directory
     - See [osxcross][osxcross-pkg] for how to do that

-- Drop into a shell within the `linux-libc.base` image with your current working directory mounted as a volume (need root to install software).
+- Drop into a shell within the `non-linux.base` image with your current working directory mounted as a volume (need root to install software).
   ```shell